Mar 19, 2024, 5:00 – 6:00 PM (UTC)

-*FOR VIRTUAL EVENTS: At start of event, please click the "Join Event" button in the banner above 👆. ** By participating in our community events, you consent to the possibility of being photographed for promotional purposes.
+*FOR VIRTUAL EVENTS: At start of event, please click the "Join Event" button in the banner above 👆. ** By participating in our community events, you consent to the possibility of being photographed or recorded for promotional purposes.

 Career Consultant | Facilitator | Workforce Equity Champion